 The Civil Process Unit is a sub-division of the Investigations Division of the Marathon County Sheriff's Office.
 The unit is comprised of plain-clothes officers, assigned unmarked squad cars, who conduct business in a more discreet fashion than the uniformed patrol officers.
 The primary function of the civil process unit is the "service of process."

 Civil process is defined as "the writ or mandate that serves as the means used for bringing a defendant to court to answer in an action or proceeding, civil or criminal."
 It is the responsibility of the Sheriff's Office to serve or execute according to law, all processes, writs, precepts, and orders issued or made by lawful authority according to Wisconsin State Statute 59.27 (4).

 In a broader sense, any writ, order, notice, summons or other writing by which a court exercises its jurisdiction over the parties or subject matter of any action or proceeding, is called a process.
-The Marathon County Sheriff's Department serves an average of five thousand (5000) process papers a year.
+The Marathon County Sheriff's Office serves an average of five thousand (5000) process papers a year.